 Joanna Riding's stage credits include Richard Eyre's revival of the musical The Pajama Game at the Shaftesbury Theatre in 2014; Kneehigh Theatre's production of the musical The Umbrellas of Cherbourg at the Gielgud Theatre in 2011; Thea Sharrock revvial of Noel Coward's comedy Blithe Spirit at the Savoy Theatre in 2004; took over the role of 'Eliza Doolittle' in Trevor Nunn's revival of the musical My Fair Lady Theatre Royal Drury Lane in 2001; and the new musical The Witches of Eastwick at the Theatre Royal Drury Lane in 2000.
 Sophie-Louise Dann's West End credits include Ken Ludwig's musical comedy Lend Me A Tenor at the Gielgud Theatre in 2011; the title role on Carl Rosa Opera Company's prodcution of the Gilbert and Sullivan operetta Iolanthe at the Gielgud Theatre in 2008; and Gerard Alessandrini's musical spoof revue Forbidden Broadway at the Noel Coward Theatre in 1999.
 Claire Moore's London stage credits include originating the role of 'Ellen' in the musical Miss Saigon at the Theatre Royal Drury Lane in 1989; and playing the role of 'Christine' at cerain performances in the original company of the musical The Phantom of the Opera at Her Majesty's Theatre in 1986.
 Michele Dotrice's London West End credits include Christopher Luscombe's production of Jessica Swale's new play Nell Gwynn at the Apollo Theatre in 2016; Adrian Noble's revival of Oscar Wilde's comedy The Importance Of Being Earnest at the Vaudeville Theatre in 2015; and Christopher Luscombe's revival of JB Priestly's comedy When We Are Married at the Garrick Theatre in 2010.
 Debbie Chazen's West End stage credits include Dan Patterson and Colin Swash's comedy The Duck House at the Vaudeville Theatre in 2013;the third West End cast of Tim Firth's play Calendar Girls at the Noel Coward Theatre on 2009; and the role of 'The Wicked Stepmother' in Stephen Fry's pantomime Cinderella at the Old Vic Theatre 2007.
 Tim Firth's credits include the comedies Neville's Island revived at the Duke of York's Theatre in 2014; Sign of the Times at the Duchess Theatre in 2011; The Calendar Girls Noel Coward Theatre in 2009; and the 'Madness' musical Our House at the Cambridge Theatre in 2003.

-The Girls in London at the Phoenix Theatre previewed from 28 January 2017, opened on 21 February 2017 and closes on 15 July 2017
+The Girls in London at the Phoenix Theatre previewed from 28 January 2017, opened on 21 February 2017 and closed on 15 July 2017